-- 4.1 Filling Positions - A. The Employer will determine when a position will be filled, the type of appointment to be used when filling the position, and the skills and abilities necessary to perform the duties of the specific position within a job classification.
+4.1 Filling Positions

+- A. The Employer will determine when a position will be filled, the type of appointment to be used when filling the position, and the skills and abilities necessary to perform the duties of the specific position within a job classification.
 The Employer can fill a position on a full-time or part time basis.
 Consideration will be limited to employees who have the skills and abilities required for the position.
 Positions will be posted for at least ten (10) calendar days. - 1.
 When filling a position and there are names on the appropriate layoff list, the Employer will consider all bargaining unit employees on the layoff list and internal bargaining unit university candidates with the required skills and abilities for the specific position. - 2.
-If there are no names on the internal layoff list, the position will be posted on the university's employment website for a period of not less than ten (10)

-full working days.
+If there are no names on the internal layoff list, the position will be posted on the university's employment website for a period of not less than ten (10) full working days.
 Employees who hold permanent status in the job classification of the vacant position may request to be transferred.
 The request must be submitted to the Human Resources office through the online application process during position's posting period.
-Employer will consider all requests for transfer prior to considering other candidates.
+Employer will consider all requests for transfer prior to considering nonpermanent employees and/or otherexternal candidates.
 If an employee is accepted for transfer, they will be notified at the time of transfer whether they are required to serve a trial service period.
+If an internal candidate is not selected for the position, the Employer, upon request, will provide the candidate with a one-on-one meeting to discuss why they were not selected for the position and to outline the skill set they may need to obtain.

 - B. An internal promotional candidate is an employee who applies for appointment with the Employer to a class with a higher salary range maximum. - C. A transfer candidate is an employee who applies for appointment with the Employer to a position in the same class, same class on a different shift or to a different class with the same salary range maximum. - D. A voluntary demotion candidate is an employee who applies for appointment with the Employer to a class with a lower salary range maximum. - E. The Employer will establish an application process for internal promotions, transfers and voluntary demotions.
-The Employer will offer an interview to at least two (2) internal promotional, transfer, or voluntary demotion candidates with the skills and abilities required for the position.
-Consideration will be limited to employees who have the skills and abilities required for a position. - F. The Employer will establish a posting process that takes into consideration employee accessibility issues to electronic and hard copy notifications, as well as geographical issues. - G. Skills and abilities are documented criteria found in license/certification requirements, federal and/or state requirements, position descriptions, bona fide occupational qualifications approved by the Human Rights Commission, recruitment announcements or other Employer documents that reference position requirements. - 4.2 Types of Appointment - A. Regular Employment
+The Employer will offer an interview to at least twothree (23) internal promotional, transfer, or voluntary demotion candidates with the skills and abilities required for the position.
+Consideration will be limited to employees who have the skills and abilities required for a position.
+If an internal candidate is not selected for the position, the Employer, upon request, will provide the candidate with a one-on-one meeting to discuss why they were not selected for the position and to outline the skill set they may need to obtain. - F. The Employer will establish a posting process that takes into consideration employee accessibility issues to electronic and hard copy notifications, as well as geographical issues. - G. Skills and abilities are documented criteria found in license/certification requirements, federal and/or state requirements, position descriptions, bona fide occupational qualifications approved by the Human Rights Commission, recruitment announcements or other Employer documents that reference position requirements.

+4.2 Types of Appointment

+A. Regular Employment